TaskForceDingo/Mission-Framework/README.md

 ### 17/06/2020
 - VON tweaks.
-- Added in entries for Diwako's Punish Weapon and Enhanced Movement Rework in cba_settings.sqf.
+- Added in entries for Diwako's Punish Weapon and Enhanced Movement Rework in `cba_settings.sqf`.
 - Enabled ACE advanced fatigue by default so that stamina settings actually take effect.
-- Added diwako_unknownwp_local_weapons array to initPlayerLocal.sqf so mission makers can manually add more weapons to player's known weapon pools.
+- Added diwako_unknownwp_local_weapons array to `initPlayerLocal.sqf` so mission makers can manually add more weapons to player's known weapon pools.

 ### 13/06/2020
-- Updated JEBUS to fix fn_saveVehicle.sqf error when trying to spawn vehicles.
+- Updated JEBUS to fix `fn_saveVehicle.sqf` error when trying to spawn vehicles.

 ### 02/06/2020
-- Fixed declaring usingEstablishingShot variable before intro.sqf since it was causing errors.
+- Fixed declaring usingEstablishingShot variable before `intro.sqf` since it was causing errors.

 ### 31/05/2020
 - Removed German DAC docs and Sector Fight settings PDF.
-- Re-added old VON disable code in description.ext.
+- Re-added old VON disable code in `description.ext`.

 ### 25/04/2020
-- Updated VON disable code in initPlayerLocal.sqf and removed from description.ext.
+- Updated VON disable code in `initPlayerLocal.sqf` and removed from `description.ext`.
 - JEBUS update

 ### 28/01/2020
-- Tweaked fn_missionStartHint.sqf to work correctly when no commander is present
+- Tweaked `fn_missionStartHint.sqf` to work correctly when no commander is present
-- Removed unnecessary code from tfar.sqf (deprecated, now included in CBA settings file)
+- Removed unnecessary code from `tfar.sqf` (deprecated, now included in CBA settings file)
-- Fixed unitRoster.sqf displaying local player's role instead of unit's role in ORBAT
+- Fixed `unitRoster.sqf` displaying local player's role instead of unit's role in ORBAT
-- Minor tweaks to briefing.sqf
+- Minor tweaks to `briefing.sqf`

 ### 27/01/2020
 - Updated CBA settings file to 2020 (updated ACE medical and TFAR settings)
-- Minor tweaks to intro.sqf
+- Minor tweaks to `intro.sqf`
-- Added fn_setPatch.sqf && added to TFD.hpp
+- Added `fn_setPatch.sqf` && added to `TFD.hpp`
-- Moved TFD_ORBAT array to initPlayerLocal.sqf instead of fn_setRadio.sqf to allow easier configuration and access from both setRadio and setPatch scripts.
+- Moved TFD_ORBAT array to `initPlayerLocal.sqf` instead of `fn_setRadio.sqf` to allow easier configuration and access from both setRadio and setPatch scripts.
-- Added _setAdditional param to fn_setRadio.sqf to toggle assignment of additional channels
+- Added _setAdditional param to `fn_setRadio.sqf` to toggle assignment of additional channels

 ### 23/10/2019
 - Changed 'ace_medical_bleedingCoefficient' to 1.2 in CBA settings (was 1)

 ### 20/10/2019
 - Neatened file structure
-- Moved AI/script frameworks such as DAC/JEBUS/EPD to '!ADDITIONAL_SCRIPTS' folder to allow mission makers to pick and choose which frameworks to use.
+- Moved AI/script frameworks such as DAC/JEBUS/EPD to `!ADDITIONAL_SCRIPTS` folder to allow mission makers to pick and choose which frameworks to use.
 - Simplified comments to improve readability
-- Moved files from 'scripts' to 'functions' to cleanup scripts folder and defined new functions (tried to provide examples too)
+- Moved files from `scripts` to `functions` to cleanup scripts folder and defined new functions (tried to provide examples too)
 - Reduced 'ace_medical_bleedingCoefficient' to 1 in CBA settings (was 1.5)
 - Tweaked wait time for establishing shot to 20s (player can still press space to skip anyway)
 - Removed hint after closing setRadio hint